TMorville/tmorville.github.io/_finprojects/coin-game.md

 ![png]({{ site.url }}{{ site.baseurl }}/assets/images/SimpleCoinGame_6_1.png)

-We're still not getting much smarter.
+Still not getting much smarter.
 Looks like half on the trajectories are increasing, while the other half are decreasing - but it remains difficult to tell if this game is really beneficial.

-To get rid of some of the noise, let's try to _average_ the 100 trajectories.
+Perhaps removing some noise by considering the average of the $$N$$ processes would be helpful.

 ```python